liveandletbri/food_db/README.md

 ## Debugging
 ### Docker
 To debug, stop the container that was set up by Docker compose (`foob-db-django`).
-From the root of the repo, run a new one, overriding the entrypoint, like this, then run the Python command inside the image.
+From the root of the repo, run a new one like this:
 ```
 cd ~/food_db
 docker compose run --build --name django-debug backend sh -c ' \